Homeowners Insurance When You Downsize

 There’s a fourth type of coverage that applies mostly to older homes.
 It’s called “ordinance law” and will pay to repair/rebuild your home up to current code standards, even if that amount is greater than the policy limit.

 It’s easy to do.
 Downsizing takes a lot of time and energy.
 As long as you have similar coverage to your old house, you should be fine.
-At least that’s what you tell yourself.
+At least, that’s what you tell yourself.

 However, experts say that you should review your homeowners policy at least annually to make sure that you have the proper coverages and aren’t paying too much for that coverage.
 This is especially true when you change residences.

 By some industry estimates, 40% of homeowners haven’t reviewed their policy in two years or more.
-And many of them when they did review their policy found that they had the wrong coverage or were paying too much for their coverage. (source: Bankrate.com)
+And many of them, when they did review their policy, found that they had the wrong coverage or were paying too much for their coverage. (source: Bankrate.com)

 Paying too much for your coverage can be expensive, but having the wrong coverage can be devastating.
 After a fire or theft is not the time to find out that you don’t have enough insurance to rebuild or replace what you’ve lost.

-Leveraging downsizing
+Leveraging Downsizing

 About the Author

-Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
-He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
+Gary Foreman is the former owner and editor of the After50Finances.com website and newsletter.
+He's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.

 Sign me up for a comfortable retirement!